Luiz-Felipe-Magalhaes/Luiz-Felipe-Magalhaes/README.md

 <h3>👋 Hello World, i'm Luiz Felipe!</h3>

 💻 Civil Engineer and Web Developer that loves apply knowledge to solve problems, create amazing products and impact lives.
+Software Enginner at Itaú Unibanco
+Studying Systems Analysis and Development at FIAP

 <br> – "Building things to build other things."